BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 Next step is to become *cloud native*, especially moving to Kubernetes.
 They did this in several steps, starting small by sending production traffic to one service deployed to one cluster for one hour (allowed them to validate DNS, logging, service discovery, metrics system, networking).
 Then, three services on one cluster (permissions, namespaces, quotas for each namespace, developers documentation).
 After that, services on a *volunteer* basis (clusters, scripted clusters creation, secrets, deployment tooling based on a wrapper around `kubectl`, CI integration => a lot of learning for a lot of people).
 Then, two high-traffic services, including a service receiving 1.5 million requests per second (horizontal auto-scaling, network setup, confidence, reference for other projects).
 And, finally, self-service migration, with teams migrating when they want, following the docs, and ops not always knowing what's running in the cluster (reliability, alerts, on-call, disaster recovery, backups, sustainable deploy).
 Everything going pretty much fine by now, it's time to investigate on a few *odd things* and specific needs, with a temporary ops team assembled to help.

-The most importat idea here is you don't have to do everything right from the start.
+The most important idea here is you don't have to do everything right from the start.
 For example, they waited quite a long time before setting up a sustainable deployment method, which might seem odd to many of us.
 But it allowed them to move forward and validate a lot of things one after the other.
 That's something I will keep in mind: if it worked for them (4000 employees, including 500 techies), it could work for many other companies!

 # Jenkins X: Easy CI/CD for Kubernetes - James Strachan, CloudBees

 This might be one of the hottest project of this early 2018.

 We already saw this project that was created in february and are using it for testing purposes.
 We hope to use it in production very soon.

 For those of you who don't know Jenkins-X:

-* It's a command line tool (Mac/Linux)
+*        It's piloted by `jx` a command line tool (Mac/Linux)
 *        It drives a Jenkins instance + Docker Registry + Nexus + Chartmuseum + Monocular
-* It allows you to manage your app's deployments via Jenkins blueocean's pipelines with k8s endpoint
+*        It allows you to manage your app's deployments via Jenkins blueocean's pipelines with k8s endpoints
-* That means Jenkins will be able to run CI tests, Continuously Deploy your project to preview, staging, prod and so on
+*        That means Jenkins will be able to run CI tests, Continuously Deploy your project to preview, staging, prod and so on with Skaffold/Helm to k8s
 *        Jenkins will run pipelines from the jenkinsfile in the repo to do that CI/CD part
-* In the provided pipelines given with `jx import`, you will use provided docker images that embed jx command and other tool to manage the deployments of your app.
+*        In the provided pipelines given with `jx import`, you will use provided docker images that embed `jx` cli and other tools to manage the deployments of your app.
 *        That allows you to promote your app between stages, build your docker image, etc. in your pipeline steps.
 *        Those deployments are based on Helm Charts in the repo.
-* Jenkins-x follows GitOps strategy, that means anything usefull is stored in each app's repo: it is versionned and git events will trigger pipelines.
+*        Jenkins-x follows *GitOps* strategy, that means anything usefull is stored in each app's repo: it is versionned and git events will trigger pipelines.

 Jenkins-X brings this CI/CD part that was missing for k8s users.
-Gitlab + gitlab-ci already do that for some years now.
+Gitlab + gitlab-ci already do that for some years now but nothing was that fancy for GH users.

 We are very excited about Jenkins-X as it answers a lot of problematics plus bringing gitops as core concept.

+We re actively adopting it and we hope to give feedback asap.

 # Keynote: Anatomy of a Production Kubernetes Outage - Oliver Beattie, Head of Engineering, Monzo Bank